-Radiopharmaceuticals are controlled by the U.S. Nuclear Regulatory Commission (NRC) or NRC-contracted agreement state agency because they contain radioactive material.
-In addition, they fall under the control of the U.S. Food and Drug Administration (FDA) because they are prescription drugs.
+Because they contain radioactive materials, radiopharmaceuticals fall under the control of the U.S. Nuclear Regulatory Commission (NRC) or NRC-contracted agreement state agency.
+Also, because they are prescription drugs, radiopharmaceuticals fall under the control of the U.S. Food and Drug Administration (FDA).

-The purpose of the chapter is to provide uniform minimum standards for the preparation, compounding, dispensing, and repackaging of sterile and non-sterile radiopharmaceuticals for humans and animals that occur as part of state-licensed activities (e.g., the practice of pharmacy and the practice of medicine).
-The chapter describes facilities and engineering controls, personnel training and qualifications, and procedural standards for processing radiopharmaceuticals in nuclear pharmacies, nuclear medicine areas in hospitals and clinics, and other healthcare settings that utilize radiopharmaceuticals.
-For sterile radiopharmaceuticals, these standards balance aseptic handling practices with radiation protection practices to describe appropriate strategies to maintain patient safety while also ensuring the safety of individuals performing these activities.
+The purpose of <825> is to provide uniform minimum standards for the preparation, compounding, dispensing, and repackaging of sterile and non-sterile radiopharmaceuticals for humans and animals that occur as part of state-licensed activities (e.g., the practices of pharmacy and medicine). <825> describes facilities and engineering controls, personnel training and qualifications, and procedural standards for processing radiopharmaceuticals in nuclear pharmacies, nuclear medicine areas in hospitals and clinics, and other healthcare settings that utilize radiopharmaceuticals.
+For sterile radiopharmaceuticals, these standards balance aseptic handling practices with radiation protection practices to describe appropriate strategies that provide assurance of maintaining patient safety while also ensuring the safety of individuals performing these activities.

-The chapter was developed in response to public comments associated with the 2015 proposed revision of <797>, a white paper published in 2016 by the Society of Nuclear Medicine and Molecular Imaging, and a 2017 Stakeholder Workshop held by USP.
-All emphasized the unique characteristics of radiopharmaceuticals that make compliance with <797> difficult or impossible.
+<825> was developed in response to public comments associated with the 2015 proposed revision of <797>, a white paper in 2016 by the Society of Nuclear Medicine and Molecular Imaging, and a 2017 Stakeholders Workshop held by USP, all of which emphasized the unique characteristics of radiopharmaceuticals which make compliance with <797> difficult or impossible.

-This chapter was developed by an Expert Panel composed of members from the USP Chemical Medicines 4 Expert Committee (which oversees radioactive drugs), the USP Compounding Expert Committee, FDA and Health Canada, and practicing nuclear pharmacists.
+<825> was developed by an Expert Panel composed of members from the USP Chemical Medicines 4 Expert Committee (which oversees radioactive drugs), the USP Compounding Expert Committee, FDA, Health Canada, nuclear pharmacists and a nuclear medicine technologist.

-The draft chapter was made available for public comment in July 2018.
+The draft of <825> was made available for public comment in July 2018.
 Public comments were received through November 2018.
-The final chapter addressing all the public comments is scheduled for release June 1, 2019 with an official date of December 1, 2019.
+The final version addressing all the public comments was released June 1, 2019 with an official date of December 1, 2019.

-The chapter applies to all individuals who prepare, compound, dispense, or repackage radiopharmaceuticals.
-These individuals consist of authorized nuclear pharmacists (ANPs), and authorized user (AU) physicians, as well as individuals working under their supervision.
-This includes, but is not limited to, student pharmacists, nuclear pharmacy technicians, nuclear medicine technologists and students, and physician residents and trainees.
+<825> applies to all individuals who prepare, compound, dispense or repackage radiopharmaceuticals.
+Applicable individuals consist of authorized nuclear pharmacists (ANPs), and authorized user (AU) physicians, as well as individuals working under their supervision.
+This includes, but not limited to, student pharmacists, nuclear pharmacy technicians, nuclear medicine technologists and students and physician residents and trainees.

-The chapter also applies to all practice settings where radiopharmaceuticals are prepared, compounded, dispensed, or repackaged.
-Practice settings include state-licensed nuclear pharmacies, federal nuclear pharmacy facilities, not limited to nuclear medicine departments in hospitals and clinics, nuclear cardiology clinics, and other specialty clinics handling radiopharmaceuticals.
+<825> also applies to all practice settings where radiopharmaceuticals are prepared, compounded, dispensed or repackaged.
+Practicing settings include state-licensed nuclear pharmacies, federal nuclear pharmacy facilities, but not limited to nuclear medicine departments in hospitals and clinics, nuclear cardiology clinics and other specialty clinics handling radiopharmaceuticals.

-Generally, requirements in a General Chapter are conveyed by use of the terms "must" or "shall".
+Generally, requirements in a General Chapter are conveyed by use of the term "must."
 Recommendations are conveyed by use of the terms "should" and "may".

 The USP "official date" indicates the date by which affected users are expected to meet the requirements of a particular standard.
-Ensuring compliance with the requirements of these standards is the responsibility of regulators such as the FDA, states, and other government authorities.
+Ensuring compliance with the requirements of these standards is the responsibility of regulators such as the FDA, states, other government authorities, and accreditation/credentialing organizations.
 USP has no role in enforcement.

 Unless otherwise specified, all temperatures in the USP–NF are expressed in degrees centigrade (Celsius) (see also General Notices 8.180 Temperatures).

 Yes.
-Based on the public comments, changes have been made to the chapter.
+Based on the public comments, changes have been made to <825>.
 For example, requirements for immediate use preparations have all been presented as new section 3.
 Immediate Use of Sterile Radiopharmaceuticals.
-Another example of change is that the frequency for requalification of media fill competency has been increased from 6 months to 12 months.
-For detailed information on the changes made in response to public comments, please see the Commentary.
+Another example of the change is the time interval for requalification of media fill competency has been increased from 6 months to 12 months.
+For detailed information on the changes due to public comments, please see the commentary.

-Yes.
-Kit splitting is defined in the chapter as the act of dividing the contents of kit vials and transferring aliquots into other containers for storage and subsequent radiolabeling.
-11.2 Sterile compounding states that kit-splitting may be used to meet patient need.
+<825> defines standards that must be met if kit splitting is performed.
+In <825>, kit splitting is defined as the act of dividing the contents of kit vial and transferring aliquots into other containers for storage and subsequent radiolabeling.
+Section 11.2 states that kit-splitting may be used to meet the patient need.
 For example, the contents of a kit vial can be reconstituted with 0.9% sodium chloride injection and aliquoted into other containers for storage and subsequent radiolabeling.
 The individual must consider all possible interactions of kit components with these other containers (e.g., container walls, closures), as well as possible alterations in stability (e.g., physical and chemical stability) that may affect radiolabeling yields of performance parameters when determining an appropriate BUD.
-The Glossary includes definitions for Dose-splitting and Kit-splitting.
-The chapter allows dose-splitting under certain circumstances.
-The descriptions of all the requirements for dose-splitting are discussed in sections 3.
-Immediate use of Sterile Radiopharmaceuticals, and in the Glossary.
+See Table 7 for the preparation conditions for sterile radiopharmaceuticals.

-This chapter describes appropriate strategies to maintain patient safety while also ensuring the safety of individuals performing these activities.
+This chapter describes appropriate standards that provide reasonable assurance of maintaining patient safety while also providing reasonable assurance for the safety of individuals performing these activities.

-Yes, there have been published reports of patient harm from mishandled radiopharmaceuticals.
-Patel, et al. reported 16 patients who developed hepatitis C virus infections from contaminated radiopharmaceuticals used in myocardial perfusion studies (Patel PR, et al. Hepatitis C Virus Infections From a Contaminated Radiopharmaceutical Used in Myocardial Perfusion Studies.
+There have been published reports of patient harm form mishandled radiopharmaceuticals.
+Patel, et al. reported 16 patients who developed hepatitis C virus infections from a contaminated radiopharmaceutical used in myocardial perfusion studies (Patel PR, et al. Hepatitis C Virus Infections From a Contaminated Radiopharmaceutical Used in Myocardial Perfusion Studies.
 JAMA.
 2006; 296(16):2005-2011.)
 Moore, et al. reported several patients who developed hepatitis C virus infections from improper handling practices in a nuclear cardiology clinic (Moore ZS, et al. Transmission of Hepatitis C Virus During Myocardial Perfusion Imaging in an Outpatient Clinic.
 Am J Cardiol.
 2011:108;126-132.)